bcgov/sso-keycloak/wiki/Alerts-and-Us.md

 #### Service Level Defined
 As of writing (April 2023) we define our service levels as:

 •	Our service is available 24/7, except during planned outages within the Kamloops and Calgary data centres.
-Planned outages are communicated through [RocketChat](https://chat.developer.gov.bc.ca/channel/sso)
+Planned outages are communicated through [Our Microsoft teams Keycloak How-to Channel](https://teams.microsoft.com/l/channel/19%3A35d0b3389e39479590ba45a19a67a3ba%40thread.tacv2/SSOKeycloak-howto?groupId=a80418da-c27b-406e-89ab-7695b61924d8&tenantId=6fdb5200-3d0d-4a8a-b036-d3685e359adc)

 •	Our regular business hours are weekdays from 9:00 am to 5:00 pm Pacific Time, excluding statutory holidays.
 Client provisioning questions and requests will be reviewed and handled during normal business hours.
 After hours support is provided by the Pathfinder SSO team, and is only available for service outages and other incidents that impact the service